 Step 3.
-The masking service provider chooses a different key to generate an $n \times n$ random orthogonal matrix A_2 .
+The masking service provider chooses a different key to generate an $n \times n$ random orthogonal matrix A_2 , using the algorithm given in Appendix 1.
 After receiving data from all participants, it aggregates the individual data into XB_1 , applies record transformation and sends the doubly masked data A_2XB_1 to the data collectors.